assemblyinc/SitecoreSitemapXML/README.md

     - `File Name` - the name of the sitemap XML file file which will be saved in the root Website directory
     - `Server Url` - the server URL to be used in the sitemap URLs.
 The module falls back to using the server URL which was used to request the sitemap.
     - `Enabled Languages` - select languages that sitemap URLs muls be inclued with.
 Leave blank to include all assigned languages.
-    - `Use Display Name` - select if Display Name of the item should be used for URL generation.
-(Selected by default)
+    - `Use Display Name For Home Page` - select if Display Name should be used for the Home page URL generation.
-    - `Enable Language Embedding` - select if language should be embedded in the URL.
-(Selected by default)
+    - `Disable Language Embedding` - select if language should not be embedded in the URL.

 9. To include shared content in the sitemap add a `Shared Content Definition` item under the `Sitemap Configuration` item for the website in question and specify the `Parent Item` (parent content item) and `Content Location` (the parent item for the shared content).
-10. Sitemap will be generated and submitted to defined search engines after publishing (if `productionEnvironment` setting is set to `true`).
-Also you can submit sitemap manually.
-Run the `Sitemap Manager` application (`sitecore menu/all programs/sitemap manager`) and click `Refresh sitemap` button.
+10. Sitemap will be generated and submitted to defined search engines after publishing (if `productionEnvironment` setting is set to `true`). ~~Also you can submit sitemap manually.
+Run the `Sitemap Manager` application (`sitecore menu/all programs/sitemap manager`) and click `Refresh sitemap` button.~~